Lovepreet Singh (weightlifter)

-Lovepreet Singh (born 6 September 1997) is an Indian weightlifter who competes in the men's 109 kg weight category.
-He won the silver medal at the 2021 Commonwealth Weightlifting Championships and bronze medal at the 2022 Commonwealth Games.
+Lovepreet Singh (born 6 September 1997) is an Indian weightlifter.
+He won the silver medal at the 2021 Commonwealth Championships, a bronze medal at the 2022 Commonwealth Games and a silver medal at the 2026 Commonwealth Games.
 In 2017, he won bronze at the Asian Youth Championships and gold at the Junior Commonwealth Championships in the 105 kg category.
 He works for the Indian Navy.